Glen Campbell: Alcoholism and drug addiction

 Campbell began having problems with alcoholism and cocaine addiction in the 1970s.
 He credited his fourth wife Kim with helping him turn his life around.
 Campbell eventually stopped drinking alcohol and taking drugs in 1987.
-However, it was evident that he had relapsed in 2003 when he pled guilty in Arizona to drunk driving and leaving the scene of an accident and spent 10 days in jail.
+However, it was evident that he had relapsed in 2003 when he pleaded guilty in Arizona to aggravated drunk driving and leaving the scene of an accident and spent 10 days in Maricopa County jail.

 Politics

 On The Glen Campbell Goodtime Hour television show, Campbell avoided political topics.
-Around this time, in interviews he described himself as "a registered Democrat," but also said he "voted Republican a few times", and he performed in support of both Republican and Democratic politicians.
-Campbell performed the National Anthem at the 1980 Republican National Convention and continued to make a number of campaign appearances for Republican candidates during the 1980s and 1990s.
+Around this time, in interviews he described himself as "a registered Democrat", but also said he "voted Republican a few times", and he performed in support of both Republican and Democratic politicians.
+Campbell performed the National Anthem at the 1980 Republican National Convention and continued to make a number of campaign appearances for Republican candidates during the 1980s.

 Death, legacy and tributes

 In June 2011, Campbell announced he had been diagnosed with Alzheimer's disease six months earlier.
 After his diagnosis was revealed, he withdrew from a scheduled Australian concert tour with Kenny Rogers.
 He became a patient at an Alzheimer's long-term care and treatment facility in 2014.
 That same year, Campbell was the subject of the documentary Glen Campbell: I'll Be Me, directed by longtime friend James Keach, that examined Campbell's Alzheimer's diagnosis and how it affected his musical performances during his final tour across the United States with his family.
 The documentary received critical acclaim, earning a rare 100% rating on Rotten Tomatoes.

 Campbell died in Nashville, Tennessee, on August 8, 2017, at the age of 81.
-He was buried in the Campbell family cemetery in Billstown, Arkansas.
+He was buried at his family cemetery in Billstown, Arkansas.

 In June 2020, Campbell's wife of 34 years, Kim Campbell, published Gentle on My Mind: In Sickness and in Health with Glen Campbell, a memoir of their life together.